Menu

 You can submit your application here: https://form.jotform.com/scoutshw/wsjeurope2027

-We will ask you for your:
+We will ask for:

 • Participant Name

-• Date of birth
+• Participant Date of birth

 • Notification Email